 - 8. When can children wear safety belts like adults?

-NRS 484B.157 states that drivers must secure children passengers in an approved child restraint system if they are up to five years old and weigh up to 60 pounds.
-The term child restraint system comprises not only car seats but also booster seats and seat belts (safety belts).1
+NRS 484B.157 states that drivers must secure children passengers in an approved child restraint system if they are up to five years old and under 57 inches tall.
+The term child restraint system comprises not only car seats but also booster seats and seat belts (safety belts).